wp-plugins/orbisius-simple-feedback/readme.txt

 * Hid status -> not necessary to enable it explicitely
 * Improved the UI of the settings page.
 * Updated screenshots and added 2 more for left and right align of the call to action
+* made the feedback box and the email box occupy as much space as the feedback container so they looks nicer.
 * Tested with WP 3.8.1

 = 1.0.1 =